 More accurate reporting?

 A greater concentration of SFTR reports is not without benefit.
 Reconciliations become more centralised, with fewer if any inter-TR reconciliations necessary.
 It will also concentrate expertise and users in fewer places to work together to tackle reporting challenges and data quality.
-The FCA overseeing a single TR could also chose to be more pragmatic in addressing schema, validation rules and other reporting issues, to prioritise accurate, high quality reporting over the strict application of the rules governing a TR.
+The FCA overseeing a single TR could also choose to be more pragmatic in addressing schema, validation rules and other reporting issues, to prioritise accurate, high quality reporting over the strict application of the rules governing a TR.